Iredale, Queensland: Geography

 Lockyer Creek forms the north-eastern boundary.
 Monkey Water Holes Creek forms the northern boundary before joining the Lockyer.
 Soda Spring Creek rises in the south and flows through to join the Lockyer in the north-east.

-The Warrego Highway passes to the north.
+The Warrego Highway passes to the north of the locality.

+The land use is predominantly grazing on native vegetation with some crop growing and rural residential housing.